4d/docs/website/translated_docs/de/Desktop/building.md

 > 4D recommends to subscribe to the Apple Developer Program to get access to Developer Certificates that are necessary to notarize applications (see below).

 #### About Gatekeeper

 Gatekeeper is a security feature of OS X that controls the execution of applications downloaded from the Internet.
 If a downloaded application does not come from the Apple Store or is not signed, it is rejected and cannot be launched.

+> On Apple Silicon machines, 4D [components](#components) need to be actually signed.
+An unsigned component will generate an error at application startup ("lib4d-arm64.dylib can't be opened...").

 The **Sign application** option of the 4D application builder lets you generate applications that are compatible with this option by default.